PradeepK9/React-Native-Restaurants/Readme.md

 - [Node.js](https://nodejs.org/) (LTS version recommended)
 - [Expo CLI](https://docs.expo.dev/get-started/installation/) (for running the app)
-- [Expo Go](https://expo.dev/client) app installed on your Android device for testing
+- [Expo Go](https://expo.dev/client) app installed on your Android device for testing(Only if you want to test on the app on real device)

 ## Installation